Water Vole Ecology

 - Sell, buy or possess a water vole

 Direct sightings of water vole are rare and therefore surveying techniques rely on the observation of characteristic field signs including faeces, latrines, feeding stations, burrows and footprints.
-Two survey visits will usually be required, one in the period mid-April to June and a second from July-September.
+We will usually need to make two survey visits, one in the period mid-April to June and a second from July-September.

 Licensing and Mitigation

-Works which will impact upon water voles may require a derogation licence to be obtained from the appropriate statutory body for nature conservation prior to the start of works.
-A mitigation licence permits operations which would otherwise constitute an offence and will only be approved if it includes a suitable mitigation plan and is completed by a suitably experienced ecologist.
+Prior to any works that may impact upon water voles, a licensed ecologist may need to apply for a derogation licence from the appropriate statutory body for nature conservation.
+This derogation licence permits operations which would otherwise constitute an offence and we will work with you to develop a suitable mitigation plan.